MicrosoftDocs/dynamics365smb-docs/business-central/across-how-use-financials-data-source-powerbi.md

 `Dynamics365BusinessCentral: Request failed: The remote server returned an error: (400) Bad Request.
 (Can't insert a record.
 Current connection intent is Read-Only.
 CorrelationId: [...])".`

-If you are using a custom API page, we recommend you rework the page to make sure it does not make database modifications when it's just reading data.
+If you're using a custom API page, we recommend you rework the page to make sure it doesn't make database modifications when it's just reading data.
 But in case your scenario requires it, you can [configure the connector to use a read-write connection instead](#advancedopts).

 ## Related information